Joseph R. Fugett: Legacy

 When Fugett retired as principal of the Gay Street School in June 1965, the local school board renamed the school to Fugett Elementary School in his honor.
 At a ceremony to formally rename the school, it was proclaimed that October 13, 1965 would be declared "Joseph R. Fugett Day."

 When Fugett Elementary School closed in 1977, the Fugett name was transferred to another local school.
 Thus, East Junior High became J. R. Fugett Middle School.
 Fugett's name is included on a plaque which lists notable West Chester area teachers.

 For many years, Fugett lived in West Chester, Pennsylvania, with his wife, Hazel Estelle Schloss Fugett (November 11, 1892 – January 9, 1965), and two sons, Joseph R. Fugett Jr. and Jean Schloss Fugett Sr. (November 25, 1927 – July 19, 2016).
 In 2004, Fugett's son, Jean Schloss Fugett Sr., became the first black man to join the Maryland division of the Sons of the American Revolution (SAR).
 Jean Schloss Fugett Jr. (son of Jean Schloss Fugett Sr. and grandson of Joseph R. Fugett) is a lawyer and a former professional American football player.

-Fugett died on July 5, 1975, and is buried in Rolling Green Memorial Park in West Chester, Pennsylvania.
+Fugett died on July 5, 1975.